-25% of Edmonton Public School students are English Language Learners (ELL).
-ELL students speak a first language that is not English.
+students are English Language Learners (ELL).
+ELL students speak of first language that is not English.
 They often speak even more languages!
-ELL students need to improve their English language skills to be successful at school in Canada.
+EL students need to improve their English language skills to be successful at school in Canada.

-(Statistics from February 2020)
+(Statistics trom February 2020)